uilianries/imgui/Bindings.md

 Note: The [cimgui](https://github.com/cimgui/cimgui) project is designed to output metadata (see generator/output/ folder) which can be used to automatically generate bindings.

-(2021) We are working on a new system to generate metadata for bindings, please reach out if you are interested in joining the private alpha.
+(2021-2022) We are working on "Dear Bindings" a new system to generate metadata for bindings to replace cimgui, please reach out if you are interested in joining the private alpha.

 Note: those bindings may be more or less maintained, more or less close to the spirit of original API.
 People who create language bindings sometimes haven't used the C++ API themselves.
-ImGui was designed for C++ and some of the subtleties may be lost in translation with other languages.
+Dear ImGui was designed for C++ and some of the subtleties may be lost in translation with other languages.
 If your language supports it, I would suggest replicating the function overloading and default parameters used in the original, else the API may be harder to use.
 In doubt, always check the original C++ version first!

 Now on to the list...